-If you’re someone who is outgoing and works more effectively when around people, working from home is probably not for you.
+Working from home is probably not for you if you’re outgoing and work more effectively around people.
 Home office set-ups do not offer the same level of social interaction as a traditional office.
-Office gossips and those watercooler talks might be mundane but it connects you with coworkers in a way that instant messages can’t.
+Office gossips and those watercooler talks might be mundane, but it connects you with coworkers in a way that instant messages can’t.

 Pros and Cons of Working From Home

-To further help you decide whether you’re fit for remote work, let’s take a look at the pros and cons of working from home.
+To further help you decide whether you’re fit for remote work, let’s look at the pros and cons of working from home.

 Endless traffic and endless subways will just be a thing of the past.
 You won’t have to worry about getting late or catching the bus.
-You can literally work right out of your bed.
+Instead, you can literally work right out of your bed.

 Those incredibly uncomfortable heels that have been giving you leg cramps?
 You can finally get rid of it.
 You won’t have to worry about makeup or combing your hair unless you have a meeting.
 Being able to wear whatever you want is one of the greatest perks of working from home.

 A study from Stanford University found that people who work from home are more productive than their office counterparts.
-If your pay is productivity-based, you’ll probably earn more if you work from home.
+So if your pay is productivity-based, you’ll probably earn more if you work from home.

 Of course, working remotely can only be successful if your job can be done at home.
-If your job needs you to be physically present at your place of work, you can’t work from home obviously.
+If your job needs you to be physically present at your place of work, you can’t work from home.

 As mentioned, working from home does not give the same level of social interaction as a traditional office.
-If you’re not comfortable working on your own, then this set-up is not for you.
+If you’re not comfortable working independently, this setup is not for you.

 A common misconception about working from home is you can just work whenever you want to.
 That is definitely not true.
 In fact, it’s the opposite.
 You see, when you clocked out of the office, your work usually ends.
 You don’t have to worry about answering emails, submitting reports, and the like.